 The graphs show stock size for SNA 1 – the largest snapper fishery management area by catch.
 Snapper populations started declining in the 1980s when modern commercial fishing methods were introduced.
 Those methods meant a lot more fish were caught.

 However, fish populations started to recover again in the 1990s.
-MPI is managing the fishery to keep rebuilding the snapper population until it is around 40% of the original unfished stock level (stock before modern fishing methods were introduced).
+Fisheries New Zealand is managing the fishery to keep rebuilding the snapper population until it is around 40% of the original unfished stock level (stock before modern fishing methods were introduced).

 Apart from fishing, the amount of fish in SNA 1 is affected by the number of young fish entering the fishery and environmental factors like water temperature.

 For more detailed information and data about snapper fisheries, download the latest:

 Report poaching, suspicious, or illegal activity – call 0800 4 POACHER (0800 47 62 24) or email email@example.com

 You can help us by providing:

 - the location